roman-milk/roman-milk.github.io/teacher-undressed.md

   'Well, it could do.
 You were only hypnotised for a moment, and were aware of everything.
 Maybe you felt so relaxed it helped you feel calm and happy.
 It has that effect sometimes.
 A lot of times, my uncle said,' William lied.

   'So, that might be why I feel you can help me overcome my worries?' she asked.
-Report_Story #2